October – November, 2014

 As Cambodia’s destination hub, Siem Reap offers a plethora of restaurants serving Khmer and various global cuisines for every palate and budget.
 Don’t always go by the guide books either, just take a punt and try a restaurant for yourself.
 My golden rule is that if there are locals eating there, then it’s good enough for me.
 The local food is scrumptious in Cambodia, and for me, nearly on par with Thai food.

 - The Blue Pumpkin (563, Mondul 1, Svay Dang Kum) – Although food and drink prices are on the high side, the pastries are excellent and not too expensive; good Coffee served.
-The fresh carrot juice is great but for the price, a little more quantity would be perfect!
+The fresh carrot juice is great but for the price, a little more quantity and it would be perfect.
 Clean place (especially toilets), good atmosphere, and free wi-fi.
 Good location to everything and opposite the markets.

 - Sister Srey Café (200 Pokambor street, Riverside – old market area) – A couple of Australian ladies opened this great café.
 Lovely tasteful decor, atmosphere, and good music.
 Coffee is good but you must try the sweet potato wedges served with a tangy dip – divinely delicious!
 Average prices for this side of Siem Reap.
 The cause is brilliant…raising money for the under privileged and “at risk” children.

-- Chomnor Siem Reap Restaurant – Delicious local food at reasonable prices – order from the menu or try the Set menu (entrée, main, and fruit) for US$7; the fish Amok is scrumlicious!
+- Chomnor Siem Reap Restaurant – Delicious local food at reasonable prices – order from the menu or try the Set menu (entrée, main, and fruit) for USD$7; the fish Amok is scrumlicious!
 This restaurant is busy with locals, especially families so you know it’s well-priced and serves up good food.
 Didn’t see many tourists at this restaurant, which is always a good sign.

 - Golden TaKeo Guesthouse Restaurant – Dinner at the roof top restaurant is delicious and reasonably priced; everything is fresh.
 Great spot for watching a sunset or sunrise.
-There’s also a free fish spa tank in the rooftop area so try this out – bizarre feeling!
+There’s also a free fish spa tank in the rooftop area so try this out – bizarre feeling.
 Think one of these spas sets you back USD$3 in town.

 Golden TaKeo Guesthouse (#123, Wat Bo Road, Wat Bo Village, Sankat salakamreuk) – Although booked on Agoda for 5 nights, stayed 7 nights (cheaper price for walk-ins).
 Excellent value-for-money in Cambodia especially as our room included a wonderful breakfast (coffee/tea, fresh fruit, and meal) and you can choose from an extensive menu list.